JvanKatwijk/qt-dab/README.md

 Note:
-While the 2.13 support for SDRplay devices is able to handle the RSP 1, RSP II, RSP Ia and RSP duo, for handling the RSP-Dx one needs 3.06 (3.07) support
+While the 2.13 support for SDRplay devices is able to handle the RSP 1, RSP II, RSP Ia and RSP duo, for handling the RSP-Dx one needs 3.0X support

 ------------------------------------------------------------------
 Widgets and scopes for Qt-DAB
 ------------------------------------------------------------------

-Qt-DAB shows a main widget and a number of  **optional** widgets, visible or invisible under user's control
+Qt-DAB always shows a main widget; a number of  **optional** widgets is visible or invisible under user's control

   * a widget with controls for the attached device,
-  * a widget for additional configuration settings.
+  * a widget for additional configuration settings,
   * a widget showing the technical information of the *selected service* as well as some information on the quality of the decoding,
-  * a widget showing the spectrum of the received radio signal and the constellation of the decoded signal,
+  * a widget showing the spectrum of the received radio signal, the constellation of the decoded signal and some quality parameters,,
   * a widget showing the spectrum of the NULL period between successive DAB frames from which the TII is derived,
   * a widget showing the correlations response(s) from different transmitters in the SFN,
-  * a widget showing the development - over time - of the SNR
+  * a widget showing the development - over time - of the SNR,
   * if configured and data is detected, the time table for the current audio service

 ![Qt-DAB totaal](/qt-dab-totaal.png?raw=true)